robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 {% endhighlight %}

-It should be written something like this instead.
+It should be formatted like this instead.

 {% highlight js %}